Men Sheds!

 OK shoot me down, but I don’t understand how we can demand women only spaces and then grumble when men would like have them too.

 I have been hugely fortunate that everyone who has helped me learn skills has done so with generosity and respect.
-Sure there are times when I have been an silly person and have been helped out if a calamity, but try to pass on a few tips to others on my way.
+Sure there are times when I have been an idiot and have been helped out if a calamity, but try to pass on a few tips to others on my way.
 After all, we are sharing a common interest.
 Nobody has all the answers and learning is part of being human.

 Probably the best part of this forum - apart from jokes and latest projects of course.